jmtodaro/tor-blog-data/markdown/blog/2009-05-22-testing-tor-browser-bundle-120-dev.md

 <!-- more -->

+This is an open call for testing of the soon to be released Tor Browser Bundle 1.2.0.

+The major changes in this version are that you can now run multiple instances of Firefox.
+This means each Firefox browser is independent of the others.
+They won't leak urls, scripts, etc between instances.

+It also includes Tor's geoip database.
+This will enable people to set ExitNodes by country code.
+You still have to manually edit the torrc file.
+We'd love it if someone wrote a way to do this into Vidalia (such as right click on a country in the network map and choose "exit here").

 -   Switch to launching Firefox directly from Vidalia to allow multiple instances of Firefox
 -   Update Firefox to 3.0.10
 -   Update to Qt 4.5.1